 Types of Custody in Connecticut

-- Legal Custody – The right of a person to make major decisions on behalf of the child such as decisions regarding the child's education, health, and religion.
-Solo custody is when one parent is the primary decision maker.
+- Legal Custody – The right of a person to make major decisions on behalf of the child, such as decisions regarding the child's education, health, and religion.
+Sole custody is when one parent is the primary decision maker.

-If you have questions about child custody, then please speak with a divorce lawyer at Bauer Law Group, LLC!
+If you have questions about child custody, then please speak with a divorce lawyer at Happy Even After Family Law!